Skip to main content

 Jun 5, 2026

-Most recent reported illness onset in the company's case count
+Most recent reported illness onset in the outbreak

 Jul 3, 2026

-Frutas y Hortalizas del Sur S.A. recalls one lot of frozen GreenWise Organic IQF Blueberries (lot 60401) sold at Publix, citing a presumptive E. coli O145:H28 finding and reports of 12 consumer illnesses.
+Frutas y Hortalizas del Sur S.A. recalls one lot of frozen GreenWise Organic IQF Blueberries (lot 60401) sold at Publix, citing an E. coli O145:H28 finding and reports of 12 consumer illnesses.
 Publix advises customers to discard or return the product for a full refund.

 Recalled Products